 The Chicago Shows 1988-1990: One advantage I had over other graduate students, which I did not much regard at the time, was that I had pursued both exhibitions possibilities and a gallery affiliation prior to attending graduate school.
 A fear of falling into pits of utter despair was my motivation in taking these first faltering steps.
 Unfortunately, these steps could not be envisioned as the methodical beginnings of a career: I may occasionally find bravery to be a sprinter, but not to be a marathon runner.

-Upon graduation, I plucked up my courage and traveled to Chicago for a day to shop around my graduate portfolio.
+On graduation, I plucked up my courage and traveled to Chicago for a day to shop around my graduate portfolio.
 The bigger galleries that bothered to look at my work said no, but one of these gallery told me to come back in a year.
 A smaller gallery said yes, so I went with that gallery.
 I did not have enough courage (or money) to move to Chicago, however.

-My new gallery put me directly into a summer group show in 1988, and then again in a one-man show two years later.
+My new gallery put me into a summer group show in 1988, and then again in a one-man show two years later.
 One of my MFA paintings was featured in a Chicago Art newsweekly prior to the summer show; my gallery director was unhappy to discover that the painting featured, Pagan Women and Applied Science, had been sold to an IU professor earlier in the summer.

 The gallery director was more animated than the gallery owner in keeping after me.
 He sent me to other Chicago galleries to view successful local artists, and even advised me to start signing my canvases on the back since my signature was unattractive.
-I did not fully appreciate his value at the time because I saw him only on those occasions when I was in Chicago.
+I did not fully appreciate his value because I saw him only on those occasions when I was in Chicago.
 He soon moved on to another gallery.

 Long-Distance Relationship: Little did I understand that my career as an artist had been launched, albeit modestly.
 It had not taken the form of the academic-credentialed way of a lucky MFA graduate who gets a college teaching job right out of school; and whose résumé (forthwith) practically assembles itself with all the exhibition and grant possibilities that flow from their positions.
 No—I had entered the free market, and not without promise.
 A similar situation existed in Memphis following completion of my BFA degree, though—there again—I did not understand how to parlay these jimmied doors into career opportunities.